CoordML/coordml_runner/README.md

-# coordml_runner
+# CoordML *Runner*
- A Python Implementation of CoordML Runner
+ A Python implementation of CoordML runner.